mustafaozhan/Breeze-Adapta-Cursor/README.md

-This cursor theme modified version of two of given cursor themes
+This cursor theme modified version of given cursor themes